 Participants are responsible for making their own travel arrangements as airfare is not included in the program price.

 For questions about program fee payment, program itinerary, and location please contact:

-For questions about course registration, or the pre-daparture meeting please contact:
+For questions about payments, registration, and insurance requirements please contact:

 College of Extended Studies